CEA’s Tech-Savvy Event

 By Carol Cooper

 Once a year near the end of June the Consumer Electronics Association (CEA), and its media-outreach partner ShowStoppers, invite journalists, bloggers, young inventors, public policy advocates, early adopters and professional retailers to gather in Manhattan’s Metropolitan Pavilion for an exciting week of tech-savvy exhibits and panels.
 The purpose of this event is to introduce and discuss the latest electronic gadgets created to make modern life easier and more enjoyable.
 Everything from the latest HD TV models to the newest 3D printing technology is demonstrated on the exhibition floor, while individual companies hold press conferences that provoke questions about the many changes technology is making in daily life.
+Meanwhile, for those who want to take a look at the most advanced computer components recently released, they can head out to pages such as pc part uk.

 Last year the Seido Corporation’s tiny Power Vault proved itself to be the best portable charger for both phones and palmtop computers.
 There was also a surprise appearance in 2013 by legendary hip-hop producer Swizz Beats as co-owner of the audio equipment company Monster Products.
 Swizz came to show off the headphones his firm developed in recognition of the fact that not every style of music benefits from increased bass-frequency response.
 Monster collaborated with producer Emilio Estefan of Miami Sound Machine to make headphones calibrated to enhance the mid-range frequencies used by Latin music and dance pop.
 Catering to huge numbers of Latin music and EDM fans with a product designed especially for their listening pleasure was a shrewd move, filling a need not anticipated by Monster’s main competition, Beats by Dre.